reportportal/agent-python-pytest/README.md

 ```
 also launch tags could be added.
 But this parapmeter if not mandatory `rp_launch_tags = 'PyTest' 'Report_Portal'`.

-### For logging of the test item flow please use the python logging util:
+### For logging of the test item flow please use the python logging util.
 ```python
     # import ReportPortal handler in the test module
     from pytest_reportportal import RPlogHandler